 Applicants should use the existing Liquor and Gaming Online (LGO) Portal to submit their submission and supporting material related to gaming machine licences.

 While all gaming applications are subject to the same level of scrutiny and rigour, the level of detail required will be different for each application.

 Applicants will need to provide evidence that they have consulted key stakeholders including:

 - cultural and residential groups.

-Consistent with the recent liquor licensing reforms, the term ‘locality’ will be used to describe the area surrounding an applicant’s premises.
+The term ‘locality’ is used to describe the area surrounding an applicant’s premises.

 Generally, this will mean the area within: